rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 1. Click **☰**.
 Under **Explore Cluster** in the left navigation menu, select a cluster.
 1. In the left navigation menu on the **Cluster Dashboard**, click **Apps > Repositories**.
-1. Find the row associated with the Git or HTTP-based repository you want to add a private CA to, and click **⋮ > Edit YAML**.
+1. Find the row associated with the Git-based or HTTP-based repository you want to add a private CA to, and click **⋮ > Edit YAML**.
 1. Set the `caBundle` value, as in the following example:

   ```yaml